Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 What we liked

-• Firm, stable feel that stays level
+• Firm, level feel that stays steady

 Who it is best for

-• Back sleepers who prefer firmer beds
+• Back sleepers who prefer a firmer bed

-• People who dislike deep contouring
+• People who do not want deep contouring

-• Guest rooms needing straightforward comfort
+• Guest rooms needing simple, sturdy comfort

 Where it falls short